anythingpossible71/clip-my-course-v3-starter/Homepage-Update-Checklist.md

 ### ✅ **6.
 How It Works Section**
 - [x] Changed title to "Create your course in seconds"
-- [x] Updated step 1: "Paste a YouTube link" with Copy icon
+- [x] Updated step 1: "Paste YouTube links and playlists" with Copy icon
-- [x] Updated step 2: "Edit and create your course" with Edit icon
+- [x] Updated step 2: "Edit & publish your course" with Edit icon
 - [x] Updated step 3: "Track your progress" with CheckCircle icon
 - [x] Updated descriptions for each step
 - [x] Changed card styling to shadow-lg and border-0
+- [x] **UPDATED**: Dark theme with gray-700 cards and red-600 icon backgrounds

 ### ✅ **7.
 Footer CTA**
 - [x] Changed "Get Started for Free" to "Clip your first course"